Clarence L. Maxwell

 Clarence L. Maxwell (1860 – August 23, 1909), known as Gunplay Maxwell, was a late 19th-century Old West gunfighter and businessman from Boston, Massachusetts.

-Early life
+Early life and family

 Born the son of a hotel manager, Maxwell was often involved in fights even in his youth.
 He received a good education, but in 1875 he was involved in a bar room brawl that resulted in his shooting and killing a friend of his.
 Maxwell fled to Texas, and later Montana, to avoid being arrested for the murder.
 While in Montana and working as a cowboy, Maxwell began selling his gunman skills during the cattle-sheep wars.

+Maxwell married Ada.
+He later married Bessie Seaman.

 Old West

 He later became involved in cattle rustling in Wyoming and Utah, resulting in his being arrested and sentenced to three years in the Wyoming State Prison in 1893.
 While in prison, he became associated with Butch Cassidy, and the two were released within a week of one another.
 It was later said that he attempted to join Cassidy's gang, but was rejected.
 As to whether this is true or rumor is not confirmed.
 In any event, he formed his own gang, but it did not last and by 1898 he was riding alone again.

 That year Maxwell and another man robbed the Springville, Utah bank, taking $3,000.
 More than one hundred posse members pursued them, killing Maxwell's partner, and capturing Maxwell after a brief shootout.
 He was taken to the Provo, Utah jail, but never revealed the identity of his partner, despite the latter being dead.
 Most of the money was recovered, either in the possession of the two robbers, or hidden near where the posse caught up to them.
 Maxwell was convicted of robbery, and he was sent to the Utah State Prison.
 Five years later, after he helped to stop a prison escape, his sentence was commuted.

 While working as a mine guard, Maxwell discovered ozokerite near Colton, Utah, and filed a claim, then started the mining company "Utah Ozokerite Company".
 The mine soon became the largest known ozokerite mine in the world, and Maxwell opened it to the public.
 Despite the success of his business venture, Maxwell for unknown reasons moved on, although it is believed he retained ownership of the mine.
 He surfaced in Goldfield, Nevada, where he worked for mining companies by spying on striking miners.
 Also while there, he killed a man named Joseph Smith during a dispute, but was not prosecuted.
 In 1907 he was involved in another gunfight in Utah, with a man named L. C. Reigle.
 Both were wounded, but neither was killed.
 Maxwell was initially arrested, but again was not prosecuted.